He’s accused of murdering 25 patients. Nurses say he never broke protocol.

-The lawsuit by the former colleagues — nine nurses and one pharmacist once employed by Mount Carmel Health System in Columbus — says hospital executives were ignorant about the appropriate standards of care and the pain medication that was necessary to help patients in their last minutes of life in the intensive care unit.
+The lawsuit by the former colleagues — nine nurses and a pharmacist once employed by Mount Carmel Health System in Columbus — says that hospital executives were ignorant about the appropriate standards of care and that the pain medicine was needed to help patients in their last minutes of life in intensive care.

-Their claims stand in stark contrast to what led hospital officials to fire William Husel a year ago, saying he abused his position as a night-shift doctor in the ICU and ordered "significantly excessive and potentially fatal" drug doses for ailing, critical care patients.
+Their claims stand in stark contrast to what hospital officials say led them to fire Dr. William Husel a year ago, saying he abused his position as a night-shift doctor in the intensive care unit, or ICU, and ordered "significantly excessive and potentially fatal" doses of drugs for critical care patients.

-The new suit comes as some 25 Mount Carmel nurses could lose their licenses for their roles in administering the doses, with hearings beginning in February with the Ohio Board of Nursing.
-The hospital system had reported to state licensing boards a total of 48 nurses and pharmacists as part of a probe into 35 patient deaths.
+The suit comes as 25 Mount Carmel nurses could lose their licenses for their roles in administering the doses, with hearings beginning in February before the Ohio Board of Nursing.
+The hospital system had reported 48 nurses and pharmacists to state licensing boards as part of an investigation into the deaths of 35 patients.

-The 10 former employees, some of whom face licensing hearings, deny the doctor betrayed their trust or coerced them, and say hospital executives "panicked" over how the public and government regulators might react to such high doses.
+The 10 former employees, some of whom face licensing hearings, deny that Husel betrayed their trust or coerced them, and they say hospital executives "panicked" over how the public and government regulators might react to such high doses.

-"This preposterous (but headline-grabbing) false narrative of an evil rogue doctor and his complicit staff ultimately destroyed the lives and livelihoods of dozens of dedicated nurses and pharmacists, and convinced the public, the Franklin County prosecutor, and the State Attorney General that something terrible had been going on," according to the lawsuit filed in the Franklin County Common Pleas Court.
+"This preposterous (but headline-grabbing) false narrative of an evil rogue doctor and his complicit staff ultimately destroyed the lives and livelihoods of dozens of dedicated nurses and pharmacists, and convinced the public, the Franklin County prosecutor, and the State Attorney General that something terrible had been going on," according to the lawsuit, which was filed in Franklin County Common Pleas Court.
 "But nothing could be further from the truth."

-They contend that Husel, who had additional certification in anesthesiology, had been working within the hospital's "flexible and discretion-permitting policies" that allowed doctors and staff to administer "high but appropriate doses of fentanyl" to patients being removed from life support.
-They maintain that no one was trying to hasten those patients' deaths via pain medication or euthanize them, which is illegal in Ohio.
+The ex-colleagues contend that Husel, who had additional certification in anesthesiology, had been working within the hospital's "flexible and discretion-permitting policies" that allowed doctors and staff to administer "high but appropriate doses of fentanyl" to patients who were being removed from life support.
+They maintain that no one was trying to hasten those patients' deaths with pain medication or to euthanize them, which is illegal in Ohio.

-"The compassionate very-end-of-life care that the 35 patients received had a single goal: to allow them to die with dignity and without pain in accordance with their families' wishes," said attorney Robert S. Landy, whose New York-based firm Ford O'Brien LLP is representing the former employees.
-The suit, which is seeking monetary damages, names Mount Carmel, parent company Michigan-based Trinity Health Corp., and former Mount Carmel CEO Ed Lamb as defendants.
+"The compassionate very-end-of-life care that the 35 patients received had a single goal: to allow them to die with dignity and without pain in accordance with their families' wishes," said Robert S. Landy, a lawyer whose New York-based firm, Ford O'Brien LLP, is representing the former employees.
+The suit, which seeks monetary damages, names Mount Carmel and its parent company, Trinity Health Corp. of Michigan, as defendants, along with former Mount Carmel Chief Executive Ed Lamb.

 The Franklin County Prosecutor's Office and the office of Ohio Attorney General Dave Yost did not immediately return requests for comment.